-Given that there are beautiful places one can visit throughout the world, 3 days in Prague is an exceptional choice.
+Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 It is a beautifully made city that prides itself on the quirky art, centuries-old buildings, the tasty beer, and much more that make it an exceptional destination for travelers.